What is alternativeShakespeare . . .

 And cursed be he that moves my bones.

 A lot of people familiar with the life (and death) of William Shakespeare will quickly recognise the famous epitaph that adorns his final resting place in Trinity Church, Stratford.
-This website is nothing to do with the last physical remains of the great writer– as far as we're concerned his bones (and whatever secrets that may be buried with them!) are safe.
+This website is nothing to do with the last physical remains of the great writer–his bones (and whatever secrets that may be buried with them!) are safe.

-No, we are more concerned with disturbing Shakespeare’s metaphysical bones; the bones of the body of work that he left behind him.
-In short, this site is dedicated to finding out what happens if we shake up the bones of his life, mind, and writing, and rearrange their essence, realigning them in such way that a new body of work and way of working can be created from them.
+No, our work is about disturbing Shakespeare’s metaphysical bones; the bones of the body of work that he left behind.
+In short, this site is dedicated to finding out what happens if the bones of his life, mind, and writing are shaken up, and then their essence is rearranged, realigning them in such a way that a new body of work, and way of working, can be created.

 Our focus is on Shakespeare's life and work, BUT also the work that has come out of those, both to date and to come.
-To that end we work to:
+To that end our work centres around:

-help displace Shakespeare from the popular view as the apex and focal point of human understanding and development, preferring instead to see him as merely the most significant point to date of that ongoing process
+helping to displace Shakespeare from the popular view as the apex and focal point of human understanding and development, preferring instead to see him as the most significant point to date of that ongoing process

-learn as much as we can about the human condition by seeing his plays and poems not just as great works of literature but, more importantly, as phenomenal repositories of knowledge, insights, and guides to the human condition
+learning as much as possible about the human condition by seeing his plays and poems not just as great works of literature but, more importantly, as phenomenal repositories of knowledge, insights, and guides to the human condition

-apply the many changes, discoveries, and limitations in living and knowledge that have come to pass since Shakespeare's time, in order that his work can be better put into a contextual perspective
+applying the many changes, discoveries, and limitations/explosions in society and knowledge that have come to pass since Shakespeare's time, in order that his work can be better put into a contextual perspective

-create and curate new works that perpetuate this continuum tradition and which are directly or indirectly inspired by, or come out of, his work.
+creating and curating new works that perpetuate this continuum tradition and which are directly or indirectly inspired by, or come out of, his work.

-undertaking research into both his work and the work that he has inspired, and to then make available the results of that research
+undertaking research into both his work and the work that he has inspired, and making available the results of that research

 commissioning new works inspired by the urge to keep the legacy of Shakespeare a living tradition